 2.4 Writing of New Course

-When the Course Business Plan has been approved by the Academic Board, drafting of the new course can commence.
+When the intial outline of the course has been approved by the Academic Board, and the Course Business Plan has been approved by the Governing Board, drafting of the new course can commence.

 - The primary developer is a representative from the School who will deliver the course.
 The primary developer will facilitate the consultation, writing and development of the course.
 In certain cases such as when the School lacks the requisite expertise or knowledge, a suitable consultant may be appointed the primary developer of the course.